-The company develops the first emew polish plant in India for an existing silver customer – removes silver from solution to 2ppm and eliminates the requirement for silver chloride precipitation.
+The company develops the first emew polish plant in India for an existing silver customer – removes silver from solution to less than 5ppm and eliminates the requirement for silver chloride precipitation.

 Broadened technology for commercial tin recovery.
 First emew tin plant installed in USA.

 First emew copper-arsenide removal from refinery bleed.

 First emew silver powder plant – 9999 silver for major refinery for 500kg per day.